-In this paper, we introduce Multiagent Evolutionary Reinforcement Learning (MERL), a state-of-the-art algorithm for cooperative MARL that doesn't require reward shaping.
+In this paper, we introduce Multiagent Evolutionary Reinforcement Learning (MERL), a state-of-the-art algorithm for cooperative MARL that does not require reward shaping.
 MERL is a split-level training platform that combines gradient-based and gradient-free optimization.
 The gradient-free optimizer is an evolutionary algorithm that maximizes the team objective through neuroevolution.
 The gradient-based optimizer is a policy gradient algorithm that maximizes each agent's dense, local rewards.
-These gradient-based policies are periodically copied into the evolutionary population.
-The two processes operate concurrently and share information through a shared replay buffer.
+These gradient-based policies are periodically copied into the evolutionary population, while the two processes operate concurrently and share information through a shared replay buffer.